Nonmetricity theories and aspects of gauge symmetry

-Let us illustrate with the help of a thought experiment, why length variations \eqref{gen-length-var}/\eqref{length} under parallel transport represent a serious phenomenological issue.
-Let us assume that at point $P_0:(0,\vec{0})$, we have a collection of $n$ (identical) hydrogen atoms, each with an associated electron of mass: $m_0\equiv m_e(P_0)$.
-Let us further assume that each individual atom is parallel transported from $P_0$ to a distant point $P:(t,\vec{x})$, following different paths in $W_4$ spacetime.
-The trajectory $\cal C$ from $P_0$ to $P$ for each atom can be seen as a small deviation of the trajectory of any other hydrogen atom in the collection: ${\cal C}_{i+1}={\cal C}_i+\delta{\cal C}$.
-Upon arriving at $P$ the mass of the electron associated to the atom labeled $j$, in terms of the general nonmetricity reads:
+Let us illustrate with the help of a thought experiment, why path-dependent mass variation under parallel transport \eqref{master-eq-mass}, represents a serious phenomenological issue.
+Let us assume that at the origin ($x=0$), we have a collection of $n$ (identical) hydrogen atoms, each with an associated electron of mass: $m_0\equiv m_e(0)$.
+Let us further assume that each individual atom is parallel transported from the origin to a spacetime point $x$, following different paths in $W_4$ spacetime.
+The trajectory $\cal C$, joining the origin and the point $x$ for each atom, can be seen as a small deviation of the trajectory of any other hydrogen atom in the collection: ${\cal C}_{i+1}={\cal C}_i+\delta{\cal C}$.
+Upon arriving at $x$ the mass of the electron associated to the atom labeled $j$, according to \eqref{master-eq-mass} reads: